-Article 69 Compliance simulations for HVDC Systems
+Article 70 Compliance simulations for HVDC Systems

-- 1. The Equipment Certificate may be used instead of part of the simulations below, provided that they are provided to the Relevant Network Operator. - 2.
-With regard to the fast acting additional reactive Current injection simulation: - a) The HVDC Converter Unit Owner or the HVDC Converter Station Owner shall simulate the capability for fast acting additional reactive Current injection in the conditions set forth in Article 17. - b) The simulation is deemed passed, provided that compliance with the requirement according to Article 17 is demonstrated. - 3.
-With regard to the fault-ride-through capability simulation: - a) The HVDC System Owner shall simulate the capability for fault-ride-through capability in the conditions set forth in Article 23. - b) The simulation is deemed passed, provided that compliance with the requirement according to Article 23 is demonstrated. - 4.
-With regard to the Post Fault Power Active Recovery simulation: - a) The HVDC System Owner shall simulate the capability for post fault Active Power recovery in the conditions set forth in Article 24. - b) The simulation is deemed passed, provided that compliance with the requirement according to Article 24 is demonstrated. - 5.
-With regard to the Reactive Power capability simulation: - a) The HVDC Converter Unit Owner or the HVDC Converter Station Owner shall simulate the capability for leading and lagging Reactive Power capability in the conditions referred to in Article 18(1)(b)-(d).
+- 1. The Equipment Certificate may be used instead of part of the simulations below, provided that they are provided to the Relevant TSO. - With regard to the fast acting additional reactive Current injection simulation:

+a) The HVDC Converter Unit or the HVDC Converter Station shall demonstrate its capability to simulate fast acting additional reactive Current injection in the conditions set forth in Article 17.

+b) The simulation is deemed passed, provided that compliance with the requirement according to Article 17 is demonstrated.

+3. With regard to the fault-ride-through capability simulation:a) The HVDC System shall demonstrate its capability to simulate fault-ride-through capability in the conditions set forth in Article 23.

+b) The simulation is deemed passed, provided that compliance with the requirement according to Article 23 is demonstrated.

+4. With regard to the Post Fault Power Active Recovery simulation: a) The HVDC System shall demonstrate its capability to simulate post fault Active Power recovery in the conditions set forth in Article 24. b) The simulation is deemed passed, provided that compliance with the requirement b) The simulation is deemed passed, provided that compliance with the requirement according to Article 24 is demonstrated.

+5. With regard to the Reactive Power capability simulation:

+a) The HVDC Converter Unit or the HVDC Converter Station shall demonstrate its capability to simulate leading and lagging Reactive Power capability in the conditions referred to in Article 18(1)(b)-(d).